jatinn21/Node.js-learning/README.md

 So we are going to use POSTMAN.

 So in POST we are going to create a new user.
 STEPS : ENTER THE DETAIL OF USERS LIKE ID, FIRSTNAME, LASTNAME, GENDER, JOB_TITLE...
-INSIDET THE x-www-form-urlenpre>d in the KEY-value pair
+INSIDET THE x-www-form-urlencoded in the KEY-value pair

 But the thing is after clicking the send button on the postman, i want the form data to be in the json file. or recieve in the broswer